getgrav/grav-learn/pages/20/08.advanced/05.flex/04.frontend/doc.md

 When a page receives an `id` parameter it renders that single object; without one it renders the collection listing.
 The `directory` parameter picks which type to show when the page is not already pinned to one in its header.

+> [!TIP]
-!!!
-You can pass your own parameters inside the `flex` block and use them in your collection and object template files, so the page header doubles as a place to configure your own layouts.
+> You can pass your own parameters inside the `flex` block and use them in your collection and object template files, so the page header doubles as a place to configure your own layouts.

 ## Twig in Theme Templates